By SiteSpect Marketing

-Selection areas that allow users to re-arrange, sort, or change results are good primary areas to test.
-Testing these areas can result in some “quick wins” that prove the value of testing on-site search to internal stakeholders.
+Selection areas that allow users to re-arrange, sort, or change results are good primary areas to A/B test.
+A/B Testing these areas can result in some “quick wins” that prove the value of A/B testing on-site search to internal stakeholders.

 On-site search tends to be overlooked, but fine tuning your on-site search can lead to huge lifts in you bottom line.